VM Setup and Test

 LAB01: VM Setup and Test

-On Tuesday, we walked through using features in VirtualBox to import, snapshot, and configure networking on the Kali VM.
+During the first module, we covered using VirtualBox to import, snapshot, and configure networking on the Kali VM.
 I have configured a Win7 VM that is

-linked in the courseware announcement.
-The VM is configured to use NAT by default (similar to how Kali was configured) and already has
+linked in the assignment.
+The VM is configured to use host-only networking and already has

 This independent lab will have you achieve the following goals - you’ll want to use (

-tcpdump -w as we demoed in class, on the Kali VM, to capture the traffic):
+tcpdump -w as was demoed in the video, on the Kali VM, to

-Configure the networking to use Host-Only Network, and using the same VirtualBox/vboxnet host network that Kali is configured to use.
+Configure the networking to use Host-Only Network on both VMs, with Win7 using the same VirtualBox/vboxnet host network that Kali is configured to use.

 - a) Ensure that you can run both VMs, and try to ping one VM to the other, identifying the pings are responded to